 This is a material that works with the power of plants to draw down carbon from the atmosphere and convert solar energy into the most valuable and mineral rich soil aggregate, whilst offering us a huge amount of useful energy to capture in the form of smokeless fire as well.

 From the conception of Old Tree Brewery in 2013 we have been inspired by the potential for capturing the energy from the gasification of surplus or waste wood, that can be employed as part of the charcoal making process. to powe Terra-preta and the Bio-char heat and and power

-Inspired by this discovery, and by pioneering alternative farmers in the UK, we obtained funding in 2015 to build a contraption that we conceived to demonstrate this
+Inspired by pioneering alternative farmers in the UK, we obtained funding in 2015 to build a contraption that we conceived to demonstrate this

 The Terra-preta trailer, lovingly known as Terrence, is a brewery trailer & field Kitchen that we have designed and built to demonstrate the way that we can meet our needs for energy whilst creating a modern version of the Terra-preta to heal our planet.

 Terrence is a hotplate, brewing and cooking platform designed to capture the as much of the heat as possible from the charcoal making process.